|

 | *

-campaigned to ensure appropriate provision for school libraries and
+campaigned to ensure appropriate provision for school libraries

 | school